isomerpages/mlaw-corp/news/speeches/_posts/2023-05-17-post-2M speech at INTA event.md

 {:start="13"}
 13.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This also extends to trademarks related to the metaverse and non-fungible tokens (NFT), two very quickly emerging areas.
 Asia in particular, is emerging as a frontrunner.

-    (1)&nbsp; &nbsp;Earlier this year, the Nice Classification – the international classification system for trademark applications – was updated to address such new digital assets.
+    (1) Earlier this year, the Nice Classification – the international classification system for trademark applications – was updated to address such new digital assets.

-    (2)&nbsp; INTA has also published two white papers on “Trademarks in the Metaverse” and “Non-Fungible Tokens” in April 2023.
+    (2) INTA has also published two white papers on “Trademarks in the Metaverse” and “Non-Fungible Tokens” in April 2023.

 {:start="14"}
 14.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I think many of you out here, in the audience at this conference – being IP owners, practitioners, and advocates – would be very much aware of the value that trademarks, and IP in general, can bring to a firm.
 Indeed, when I say this, I am certainly preaching to the converted.